 We’re in the business of answering questions.
 This FAQ provides quick answers to the most common questions about who we are and what we do.

-A. No it is not.
+No, it is not.
 Federal wiretap law requires that at least one party be aware of the recording of a conversation.
 Many States broaden this law by requiring that all parties to a conversation be aware that it is being recorded.
-Florida is such an all-party State.
+Florida is one such all-party State.
 Please refer to the above question for more information.

-A. No two cases are ever exactly the same, and as a result, it is not possible to provide exact costs here.
-We offer a free, no obligation consultation.
-The purpose of this is to determine if we can help your situation, devise a strategy, an provide an estimate of the costs.
-However, some types of investigation are more routine and performed on a flat-fee basis.
+As no two cases are exactly alike, it is not possible for us to provide exact, uniform costs.
+We offer a free, no obligation consultation to determine if we can assist in your situation, devise a strategy, and provide an estimate of the costs.
+However, some types of investigation are more routine and are performed on a flat-fee basis.

-A. As with the question of costs, there are many variables determining the length of an investigation.
+As with the question of costs, there are many variables in determining the length of an investigation.
 Our goal is to acquire the desired results in as timely a manner as possible.